Skip to main

 A tax deduction, on the other hand, can reduce your total tax liability.
 For example, if your small business owes $50,000 in taxes and you use a small business tax deduction of $1,000, your taxable income is now lowered to $49,000, which doesn’t change your tax rate.

-Other benefits of a 401(k) plan for employers
+Other tax advantages of a 401(k) plan for employers

 Tax advantages for employees

-There are several tax advantages for employees with a 401(k) plan as well.
-As stated above, employees who contribute pre-tax dollars to their 401(k) plan can lower their tax bill for the year since it lowers their taxable income.
-This can work to an employee’s advantage over time, because once they reach retirement age (and are ready to withdraw from their retirement savings) they will not have to pay as many taxes because they will presumably be in a lower tax bracket.
+Like employers, there are several tax advantages for employees with a 401(k) plan.
+Employees who contribute pre-tax dollars to their 401(k) plan can lower their tax bill for the year since it lowers their taxable income.
+This can work to an employee’s advantage over time, because once they reach retirement age (and are ready to withdraw from their retirement savings), they will not have to pay as many taxes because they will presumably be in a lower tax bracket.

 Related Articles